PanK0/TalkingChalks/Evaluation/README.md

 * Difficult to follow if there are too many people

 **Info taken from internet drawbacks:**
-* Costantly checking on the phone
+* Repeatedly checking on the phone
 * Many researches required
 * Source reliability
 * Smartphone and internet connection required